venkatesh45/Text-and-Geospatial-visualization/README.md

 <img width="1276" alt="screen shot 2016-11-11 at 9 37 00 am" src="https://cloud.githubusercontent.com/assets/20443585/20222947/df10579a-a7fc-11e6-894f-2bd362e7b54f.png">

-Contributions of Each Member:
+Contributions of Each Member:<br>

-Venkatesh Papineni:
+Venkatesh Papineni:<br>
-1.Dynamic display of wordle
+1.Dynamic display of wordle<br>
-2.Time Series Visualization of top 50 related words 3.Addition of Dropbox with years to relate time series with top 50 input words 4.Display tooltip for the time series and Wordle
+2.Time Series Visualization of top 50 related words<br>
+3.Addition of Dropbox with years to relate time series with top 50 input words<br>
+4.Display tooltip for the time series and Wordle<br>
-5.Arc Diagram
+5.Arc Diagram<br>
-6.Calculate internal relationship between terms.
+6.Calculate internal relationship between terms.<br>
-7.Add tooltip for the input term displayed in the arc diagram 8.MouseOver on nodes in Arc Diagram
+7.Add tooltip for the input term displayed in the arc diagram<br>
+8.MouseOver on nodes in Arc Diagram<br>
-9.MouseOver on arcs in Arc Diagram.
+9.MouseOver on arcs in Arc Diagram. <br>

-Akhila:
+Akhila:<br>
-1.Initial Display of wordle
+1.Initial Display of wordle<br>
-2.Preprocessing data to find top 50 related words for based on different years, months and days 3.Zoom and Slider for time series
+2.Preprocessing data to find top 50 related words for based on different years, months and days<br>
+3.Zoom and Slider for time series<br>
-4.Display with appealing UI
+4.Display with appealing UI <br>
-5.Connection of Wordle with time series and dropbox to display top 50 words of the selected year from the dropbox in wordle and display time series when a word on the wordle is clicked
+5.Connection of Wordle with time series and dropbox to display top 50 words of the selected year from the dropbox in wordle and display time series when a word on the wordle is clicked<br>

 Relationship:<br>